fprisse/Digital_for_Industry/_posts/2018-07-10-asset-performance-management-introduction.markdown

 APM:
 - includes the concepts of condition monitoring, predictive forecasting and reliability-centered maintenance (RCM).
-- is a manner to run maintenance operations as an intergral part of your daily (prodution) operations
+- is a manner to run maintenance operations as an intergral part of your daily (production) operations
-- is not about *switching* from preventive maintenance to condition monitoring but it aims to add **sensory and operational data** to the equasion.
+- is not about *switching* from preventive maintenance to condition monitoring but it aims to *add* **sensory and operational data** to the equasion.

 ![Capgemini Digital Maturity](https://fprisse.github.io/Digital_for_Industry/images/Digital_Maturity.PNG)

-**History:** The methodology and terminology originates mainly from asset intensive continuous process industry with a homgenous product such as upstream oil & gas / electricity production and utilities.
-Industries Where the uptime component was the most important of the OEE equasion.
+**History:** The methodology and terminology originates mainly from asset intensive continuous process industry with a homogenous product such as upstream oil & gas / electricity production and utilities.
+Industries where the uptime component was the most important of the OEE equasion.

 |   | In context with other Maintenance and Asset Management systems |
 | --- | --- |